 While the applicant’s institution is primarily responsible for ensuring adherence to TCPS 2, adjudication committees can raise questions for committee discussion if they have concerns.

 SSHRC does not require applicants to submit a research ethics certificate with their application.

 The Tri-Agency Framework: Responsible Conduct of Research describes the requirements related to applying for and managing agency funds, performing research, and disseminating results.
-The Framework also outlines the processes that institutions and the agencies must follow in the event of an allegation of a breach of agency policy.
+The framework also outlines the processes that institutions and the agencies must follow if there is an allegation of a breach of agency policy.

 SSHRC is committed to ensuring that both of Canada’s official language communities have access to its programs and staff in the official language of their choice, and that applications submitted in either official language are treated equitably.
 To that end, SSHRC ensures that:

 - applications can be submitted to SSHRC in either official language;